Citation for Achievement in College Leadership

-- An academic course (2-credit minimum) designed to prepare students for specific leadership work.
+- An academic course (two-credit minimum) designed to prepare students for specific leadership work.

-NOTE: In the case of CAS 355, students must complete an additional 1-credit related independent study."
+NOTE: In the case of CAS 355, students must complete an additional one-credit related independent study.

 - A related, supervised leadership practicum that implements ideas from the preparatory course.

 The Citation for Achievement in College Leadership is administered through the College Center for Advising Services.
 Students who plan to enroll in the program should use the online registration form on the CCAS website.
 Students should meet with an advisor in Advising Services no later than the spring of their junior year to review and submit the registration form.

 Students can request an alternative leadership experience that meets the requirements above by preparing a detailed proposal to the Leadership Citation Committee.
 This should be done in consultation with a faculty supervisor and an appropriate advisor in the Center for Advising Services.

 - Joseph P. Dinnocenzo, Professor of Chemistry and Committee Chair